AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Hibernate an instance.md

 |\[Default\]vpc-bp1opxu1zkhn00g\*\*\*\*|

-## Step 2: Install the hibernation agent

-After you enable the instance hibernation feature for the instance, you must install the hibernation agent on the instance before you can hibernate the instance.

-1. Create and run one of the following commands to install the hibernation agent on the instance.
-For more information, see [Immediate execution](/intl.en-US/Deployment & Maintenance/Cloud assistant/Use the cloud assistant/Immediate execution.md).

-    -   Windows instance:

-        ```
-        acs-plugin-manager.exe --exec --plugin ecs-hibernate-win --params "install"
-        ```

-    -   Linux instance:

-        ```
-        acs-plugin-manager --exec --plugin ecs-hibernate-linux --params "install"
-        ```

-2. Restart the instance to make the hibernation agent take effect.
-For more information, see [Reboot the instance](/intl.en-US/Instance/Manage instances/Restart an instance.md).

-## Step 3: Hibernate the instance
+## Step 2: Hibernate the instance

-After the instance hibernation feature is enabled for the instance and the hibernation agent is installed on the instance, you can hibernate the instance in the Running state.
+If the instance hibernation feature is enabled for an instance and the instance is in the Running state, you can perform the following operations to hibernate the instance.
 You are unable to connect to the instance when the instance is hibernated.

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).